 With these new definitions the 5G is well on its way to offer wireless and wireline convergence, with a uniform handling of the UE access, security, mobility procedures as well as application-specific QoS, traffic steering and charging handling .

-For more information on the 5G CN see Apis “5G Core Network Architecture” course.
+For more information on the 5G CN go to our in-depth 5G Core Network Architecture course.